dennissxz/data-science-handbook/_sources/32-classification/09-k-nearest-neighbors.md

 $$\mathbb{P} (y=c\vert \boldsymbol{x}, \mathcal{D}, K) = \frac{1}{K} \sum_{j \in N_K (\boldsymbol{x}, \mathcal{D})} \mathbb{I}\left( y_j =c \right)$$

+Validation data is used to decide the hyper-parameter $K$.

 ## Regression on Graph

 If the input is a graph $G=(V, E)$ with vertex attribute $x _v$, then for new vertex $i$ with unknown attribute but known edges, we can use to predict its attribute value we can use the average of those of its neighbors, $N_i$,